chrisohiou57/conways-game-of-life/README.md

 # Conway's Game of Life
-A Java 1.8 Spring Boot implementation of Conway's game of life.
+A Java 1.8 Spring Boot implementation of Conway's Game of Life.

 ## Build application
 Run the following Maven goals: